korneevdi/Employee_Authorization/README.md

 If you only apply the authentication procedure (entering a username and password), then all employees will be able to see all the information on all web pages.
 To limit access to certain workers, we must also implement an authorization procedure.
 To do this, we should override another method in the **MySecurityConfig** class.
 This method also has name *configure*, but it takes a parameter of type *HttpSecurity*.
 This method distributes specific URLs among specific employee roles.

 As mentioned above, it is best to store passwords in a database.
 It is also good practice to encrypt passwords.
-For this purpose, the application uses the MySQL database with popular encryption algorithm *bcrypt*.
+For this purpose, the application uses the MySQL database with popular encryption algorithm *bcrypt*: https://www.browserling.com/tools/bcrypt.
+For this we should add an object of type *DataSource* with annotation *@Autowired* to the **MySecurityConfig** class.

 ## Running